Apple Creek Fishery

 The Apple Creek watershed drains 55.2 square acres, all from Wayne County, and eventually flows into Killbuck Creek.
 Apple Creek is a freestone stream fed by numerous springs that keep the water cool during summer months and prevents the stream from completely freezing over during the coldest winter months.
 Heavy rainstorms overflow the banks of the stream and flood portions of Grosjean Park.

-The section of Apple Creek that flows through the Park has never been channelized (straightened) and fallen timber partially removed from the stream.
+The section of Apple Creek that flows through the Park has never been channelized (straightened).
 Thus, the stream channel meanders through the Park.
 Fallen trees in the stream divert water in the gravel and sand streambed to form deep holes and runs providing excellent habitat for game fish.

 Stocked trout survive in the stream all year.
 Although some trout attempt to reproduce in the creek, creating redds (clearing spawning gravel) and laying eggs, stream sediment smothers the eggs, thus survival of offspring is doubtful.